CoverRight’s Mission and Editorial Guidelines.

 Average Number of Medicare Advantage Plans per Beneficiary (Kaiser Family Foundation)

-But with the proliferation of Medicare Advantage and wide ranges of choice, how do you identify the worst Medicare Advantage plans?
+But with the proliferation of Medicare Advantage and wide ranges of choice, how do you know which are among the worst Medicare Advantage plans?

 Common Traits of the Worst Medicare Advantage Plans